scotttrunzo/HoneySentinel/README.md

 # HoneySentinel
 A script to generate artificial decoy honeyfiles and subsequently monitor and send alerts for unauthorized access to the honeyfiles in Linux systems.
+Upon any degree of access to the files or directory, an alert containing the IP address and User of the accesser is sent to your email.
+Any non-whitelisted IP addresses are immediately blacklisted.

 ### Installation